How Much Does a CT Scanner Cost?

 The year of manufacture does of course matter, especially if it is a very old system.

 Furthermore, age often determines the available options, and the software of the system and this may also affect the price.
-Most users prefer Windows, which you can find on newer systems, whereas Unix, you can find typically on older systems.
+Most users prefer Windows, which you can find on newer systems, whereas you typically find Unix on older systems.
 Windows might be easier to use for most, as this is what they are used to, but Unix is very stable and has fewer software issues.

-The specifications of the tube can have a major impact on the price, as they are expensive to replace.
+The specifications of the tube can have a major impact on the price, as x-ray tubes are expensive to replace.

 How much can a new tube cost?